kch0p/kch0p/README.md

 - Finishing my quantitative thesis on police stops in the city of Berkeley, and the larger overall impacts of changes in minor infractions policing in other cities throughout the US.

-- Taking 2 climate modelling and analysis classes and adding their projects to my porftolio.
+- Taking 2 climate modelling and analysis classes and adding their projects to my portfolio.

 - Learning MapBox and D3.js to create interactive visuals both for my thesis, and other projects!